What is Autism?

 Impaired and deviant language and communication development - verbal and non-verbal.

 A person may withdraw from social contact, or may cause others to leave them alone through their apparently 'anti-social' behaviour.
-They may seem cut off and passive, content by themselves but not resisting when others approach (especially someone familiar) who insists they join in.
+They may seem cut off and passive, content to be by themselves but not resisting when others approach (especially someone familiar) who insists they join in.

 Others may appear at first to be very sociable, even socially indiscriminate.
 They may pester people (even strangers) with questions and monologues and approach people too closely, making no distinction for different levels of intimacy.
 Far from avoiding others, people on this level, especially as young adults, may be desperate for friends and may be vulnerable to abuse in their eagerness to have a 'friend' at any cost.
 These behaviours are clearly different, almost opposites in some cases, yet they all demonstrate a lack of social understanding.